Skip to content

 By Bob Lewis

 This year will be the 113th year of Christmas Bird Counts in North America.
-Golden Gate Audubon sponsors two counts in our region, centered in San Francisco and Oakland.
+Golden Gate Bird Alliance sponsors two counts in our region, centered in San Francisco and Oakland.
 Although Christmas counts are great fun and an opportunity to meet other birders, see a variety of birds and get a good understanding of what birds are available in our area, they also have a more serious side.

 The National Audubon Society has made the results of all counts available to everyone at www.audubon.org/bird/cbc/hr/index.html.
 This Citizen Science data is used by environmentalists and ornithologists to understand population changes, and consider actions that might help to minimize the loss of endangered species.